What is Medicare Part B?

 Initial Enrollment Period – this is a 7-month period that includes:

-- the three months before the month you turn 65
+- the 3 months prior to the month you turn 65

 - the month of your 65th birthday

-- the three months after the month you turn 65.
+- the 3 months after the month you turn 65.

-General Enrollment Period –between January 1 and March 31 each year.
-Your coverage will start July 1st of that year.
+General Enrollment Period – between January 1 and March 31 each year.
+Your coverage will start July 1 of that year.
 The cost of Medicare Part B will go up 10% for each 12-month period that you could have had Medicare Part B but didn’t take it (unless you have other creditable coverage).
 You will have to pay this late enrollment penalty as long as you have Medicare Part B.

-How Do I Apply for Medicare Part B?
+How Do I Apply to Medicare Part B?

 You can enroll in one of the three ways listed below: